 Question 1: Does this product address a core skin function?

 Core functions are non-negotiable: cleansing (removing debris without stripping), moisturizing (supporting barrier integrity), and sun protection (preventing the majority of visible aging).
+This is the same foundation the American Academy of Dermatology recommends, calling a simple, three-step approach of cleansing, moisturizing, and protecting your skin the way to keep skin healthy.
 These three steps aren't optional regardless of your skin type, age, or concerns.

 Everything else is a bonus.
 If you're targeting a specific concern like acne, hyperpigmentation, or fine lines, you get one treatment product for that concern.
 Not three serums that all claim to brighten.
 One well-formulated product with proven actives at effective concentrations.